OpenTechFund/secure-email/README.md

 **Application:** Parley is currently bundled into an executable using [Appcelerator](http://www.appcelerator.com/).
 The Parley client does not speak IMAP or SMTP directly.
 Rather, uses the email REST API of context.io.

+**Limitations:** All user email is stored by context.io, albeit in OpenPGP format.
+Metadata is exposed to context.io, however (in addition to your service provider).

 * Written in: Python, Javascript
 * Source code: https://github.com/blackchair/parley
 * Design documentation: https://parley.co/#how-it-works